Moving to Taipei || A Guide By Those Who Made The Move

 Moving anywhere in the world can be both an exciting, and daunting task.

-Depending on where you’re coming from, moving to Taiwan may create a big distance between you and your hometown.
+Depending on where you’re coming from, moving to Taipei may create a big distance between you and your hometown.

 So, we’ve put a guide together including key information and facts on what to expect regarding the most important things that may be on your mind when preparing for a move abroad!